griestopf/Fusee.Tutorial/Tutorial03/README.md

    ```
    Note that we changed the operation on ```_alpha``` from ```+=``` to ```-=```!
 This is due to the fact that
    from now on we will be using FUSEE'`s matrix calculation methods which operate on a left-handed coordinate
-   system instead of a right-handed coordinate system implicitely assumed by OpenGL.
+   system instead of a right-handed coordinate system implicitly assumed by OpenGL.

 Build and run these changes and make sure that the output is the same as before.